 Using portfolio lenders to finance fix and flips

 I use a portfolio lender to finance my long-term rentals, because they will loan on more than four and more than ten properties.
 My portfolio lender will also lend short-term loans on my fix and flips.
 It is hard to find a lender who is not a hard money-lender that will finance fix as flips.

 What are the terms of my short-term portfolio loan?

-My portfolio lender lends me up to 75% of the purchase price on my fix and flips.
+My portfolio lender lends me up to 75 percent of the purchase price on my fix and flips.
 I have to come up with the down payment and money to pay for repairs with this loan.
 I have to put more money into a flip with a portfolio loan, but the interest rate is lower than a hard money loan.
-I now pay 5.25% with 1.5 points on my loans with my fix and flips.
+I now pay 5.25 percent with 1.5 points on my loans with my fix and flips.
 My lender can complete a loan in two weeks and no appraisal is needed on loans less than $100,000.